polyaxon/polyaxon/site/docs/management/runs-dashboard/monitoring.md

 Polyaxon has now features for observability and monitoring for resources as well as statuses, events, and conditions.

-The CLI has a command argument `--watch -w` for watching statuses and events in real time, same with the UI, it streams the statuses and provide much deeper insight about the conditions of the underlying pods.
+The CLI has a command argument `--watch -w` for watching statuses and events in real-time, same with the UI, it streams the statuses and provides much deeper insight about the conditions of the underlying pods.

 ![run-statuses](../../../../content/images/dashboard/runs/statuses.png)